This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Yes, toasted pecans or walnuts can be sprinkled on top once frosted.
 The nuts can be added to the batter, but the texture is better if they are on the frosting.

-Technically, homemade can be used, but all homemade purées vary in texture and water content.
-The recipe may change if using homemade.
+Technically, homemade can be used, but all homemade purees vary in texture and water content.
+The resulting texture may change if using homemade, so I would recommend using canned pumpkin puree.

-The bars should be stored in an airtight container once baked.
-They will keep up to 5 days in the refrigerator or 3 months in the freezer.
+The baked bars should be stored in an airtight container.
+They will keep up to 5 days in the fridge or 3 months in the freezer.

 Pumpkin Bars